readbeyond/aeneas/wiki/PLATFORMS.md

 **Notes**
-(1) The ``cew`` Python C extension to speed up text synthesis is available only on Linux and Mac OS X at the moment.
+(1) The ``cew`` Python C extension to speed up text synthesis is available only on Linux, Mac OS X, and Windows 32 bit at the moment.
 (2) On Windows and Python 3.4/3.5, compiling the Python C extensions is quite complex; however, running **aeneas** in pure Python mode has been confirmed to work.